filakhtov/gentoo-use-docs/x11-wm/muffin.md

 It is safe to disable the flag.

 ### test
-Execute the `make check` command after the main build is completed.
-Run a test suite provided by the source code.
+Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend a build time.

-This flag should normally be disabled as it is mainly useful for the Gentoo team, testers and developers.
+This flag should normally be disabled as it is mainly useful for the maintainers, testers and developers.

 ### xinerama
 Pass a `--enable-xinerama` option to a configure script.
 Use a Xinerama API to query a multi-monitor geometry and provide a proper window positioning and sizing for screens that are configured using the Xinerama X extension.